Christmas: Okowa calls for an end to banditry, kidnapping, terrorism, insurrection

 By Festus Ahon, ASABA

-GOVERNOR Ifeanyi Okowa of Delta State has called for an end to all forms of violent crimes, including banditry, kidnapping, terrorism and insurrection that had become commonplace in the country and huge security challenges to governments at all levels and entire citizenry as Christians world over celebrate the birth of Jesus Christ.
+GOVERNOR Ifeanyi Okowa of Delta State, has called for an end to all forms of violent crimes, including banditry, kidnapping, terrorism and insurrection that had become commonplace in the country and huge security challenge to governments at all levels and entire citizenry as Christians world over celebrate the birth of Jesus Christ.

 Okowa in a statement by his Chief Press Secretary, Mr Olisa Ifeajika to felicitate with Christians, urged them to offer special prayers during the yuletide for greater peace, love, unity, peaceful co-existence and progress in the state and in the country.